Some types of neck injuries from an auto accident may require neck fusion surgery which may involve a long

-These surgical techniques are used to relive the pressure on the spinal cord, and after these surgeries, the joints can be fused together using a bone graft.
+These surgical techniques are used to relieve the pressure on the spinal cord, and after these surgeries, the joints can be fused together using a bone graft.
 The graft is usually taken from a bone in the pelvis.
 Surgical hardware such as screws and rods are also used to keep the bones in place to aid in healing.

 Rehabilitation After Neck Fusion

-Patients who undergo neck fusion surgery have to go through a long and expensive rehabilitation.
+Patients who undergo neck fusion surgery have to go through long and expensive rehabilitation.
 The patient may need to spend 3-4 days in the hospital, but some people may have to spend a longer period of time depending on how they respond to the procedure.

 Elderly people or those who have undergone an extensive surgical procedure may have to spend a few days in a rehabilitative unit of the hospital before they are allowed to go home.
 The patient may start seeing some signs of healing in about 6 weeks, but may still not be able to move properly.
 It may take 3-4 months to heal significantly, and the total healing process may last as long as a year.

 It is important to follow the instructions of the doctor to heal completely and quickly.
 Adequate rest, proper diet and the right medication can help one to recover fast.